-Classes will be a mix of lecture, case discussions and short presentations.
+Classes will be a mix of lecture, questions and answers, case discussions, and short presentations.
 Most of the topics are discussed in an international context, but we will make reference to the Russian reality and present some data on boards of directors and ownership structure in Russian companies.